 It’s not until you find out you are having twins that you are thrust into a new world with a whole different language that includes words such as zygosity, chorionicity, and amniocity.

 It can be a mind-boggling experience (especially for a twin mama-to-be brain).

 Did you know that there are ELEVEN different types of twins?

 When you discover you are having twins, it is important for you to know the types of twins there are.
 And more specifically what type you are having.
 It will make a huge difference to the level of care you should expect to receive during your pregnancy.

 You can usually find out fairly early in your pregnancy what type of twins you are having.
 Although with some pregnancies it can be a little difficult to establish this with 100% certainty.
 If there is any doubt, you should expect your midwife to err on the side of caution with your antenatal care.

 You will probably have heard of the two most common types of twins – fraternal and identical.

 Fraternal Twins (dizygotic)

-Fraternal twins occur when two separate eggs are fertilised by two different sperm causing two zygotes which is where the term dizygotic comes from (di=two, zygotic=zygotes).
+Fraternal twins occur when two separate eggs are fertilized by two different sperm causing two zygotes which is where the term dizygotic comes from (di=two, zygotic=zygotes).

-The two zygotes are the first cells that will go on to create your two babies which have their own individual sets of DNA, and are for all intents and purposes, just two siblings that happen to be in your womb at the same time.
+The two zygotes are the first cells that will go on to create your two babies.
+They have their own individual sets of DNA and are for all intents and purposes, just two siblings that happen to be in your womb at the same time.
 They can be any combination of girl-girl, boy-boy or girl-boy.